 Some people have questioned my decision; others have praised it.
 But I didn’t make my decision based on what other people might think.

 I don’t believe that every person who works in the tobacco industry is “evil”; I have friends who work for tobacco companies and they are great people.
-I also realize that for some people, working in the industry—and by “industry”, I mean from tobacco farming all the way up to the distribution of cigarettes—is the only way to make a decent living for themselves and their families.
+And, for some people, working in the industry—and by “industry”, I mean from tobacco farming all the way up to the distribution of cigarettes—is the only way to make a decent living for themselves and their families.

 I made my decision because I am in the fortunate position of being able to choose.
 For me, smoking is a pernicious habit and one that I cannot support regardless of the amount of money offered.